robertdebock/learn-ansible/ADVANCED/inventory.md

 ## Assignment

-Create a new directory somewhere on your system, and create a new file called `ansible.cfg` file that refers to an `inventory` file.
+Create a new directory somewhere on your system, and create a new file in that directory called `ansible.cfg` file that refers to an `inventory` file.

 Write an inventory (`ini` format) with the following groups: